This post is sponsored by Mayonesa but the content and opinions expressed here are my own.

 Esquites are one of the most popular street foods in Mexico.
 They are delicious and are almost always present at gatherings with friends and at birthday parties.

-We used to make them with freshly cut corn at my grandparent’s ranch in Mexico.
+Growing up, we used to make esquites with freshly cut corn at my grandparent’s ranch in Mexico.
 We loved helping to cut the corn because we got to use the corn to make tamales, elotes (street corn), and of course these delicious esquites that you are going to love!

 These are prepared in a similar manner to elotes and they have similar ingredients.
 The difference is that with elotes you eat it right off the cob, whereas with equites, you can mix it all together in a cup and eat it with a spoon, nice and hot!